 Step 2.
 Division Manager.
-If after thorough discussion with the immediate supervisor the grievance has not been satisfactorily resolved, the employee and his/her representative shall then present the grievance to the Division Manager for investigation, discussion, and written reply.
-The Division Manager, after consulting with the Department Director, shall make a written decision available to the aggrieved employee with a copy mailed to the Association within ten (10) working days.
-If the grievance is not pursued to the next higher level within ten (10) working days, it shall be presumed resolved.
+If after thorough discussion with the immediate supervisor the grievance has not been satisfactorily resolved, the employee and his/her Association representative shall then present the grievance to the Division Manager for investigation, discussion, and written reply.
+The Division Manager or designee shall meet with the employee and his/her Association representative.
+The Division Manager or designee will contact the employee and the Association representative within ten (10) working days of receipt of the written grievance, to schedule the meeting.
+Every effort will be made to schedule this meeting within twenty (20) working days of the receipt of the written grievance by the Division Manager.
+Whenever possible, grievance meetings will be held during the employee's regular working hours.
+The Division Manager or designee, after consulting with the Department Director, shall make a written decision available to the aggrieved employee with a copy mailed to the Association representative within ten (10) working days after the meeting.
+If the grievance is not pursued to the next higher level within ten (10) working days from the Association's receipt of the Division Manager's written decision, it shall be presumed resolved.